luxigo/elphel-footage_downloader/README.md

 ### Documentation

-A detailed documentation can be generated through doxygen.
-A more general documentation can be consulted on the [wiki](https://github.com/luxigo/elphel-footage_downloader/wiki).
+Documentation can be consulted on the [wiki](https://github.com/luxigo/elphel-footage_downloader/wiki).

 ### Copyright